 - SeaChem Cichlid Salt:

 This is best used as a standard every day additive in African Cichlid, livebearer, or similar aquariums.
 This has all essential minerals and Cations, but includes Sodium Chloride as a very nominal non-therapeutic percentage/level.

 - Marine Salts:

-Products such as Instant Ocean can be used in place of plain salt (sodium chloride) for before mentioned African Cichlid, livebearer and similar aquariums when salt is needed at a therapeutic level, and additional minerals would also be quite helpful.
+Products such as Instant Ocean or Tropic Marin Premium Reef Salt can be used in place of plain salt (sodium chloride) for before mentioned African Cichlid, livebearer and similar aquariums when salt is needed at a therapeutic level and additional minerals would also be quite helpful.
 This includes use in Fish Baths and dips.

 Often salt amounts are given as mg/L, however milligrams is a measure of weight while most of us use dry measurements such as teaspoons or tablespoons which are measurements of volume.
 So the average weight of salt must be found before converting.